Because your knowledge creates knowledge

 The following requirements apply to all Olympiads*:

-• Under 20 years old (exceptions can be made on an individual basis)
+• Age: Under 20 years old (exceptions depending on the Olympiad)

-• Currently attending a secondary school in Switzerland or the Principality of Liechtenstein.
+• School: Currently attending a secondary school in Switzerland or the Principality of Liechtenstein

-• Enrolment in a university/high school has not taken place yet
+• Enrolment in a institution of higher education: has not taken place yet

 * These requirements vary slightly depending on the field.
-As an example, in the case of Robotics, pupils starting at the age of 8 can take part and, accordingly, there is no requirement of currently attending secondary school.
-You can find out more information on the homepage of the individual Olympiads.
+As an example, in the case of Robotics, pupils starting at the age of 6 can take part.
+In some other Olympiads, a few participants are still in middle school.

 4Phases_ScienceOlympiad